Wild Atlantic Writing Awards (WAWA)

 Creative Nonfiction Award

-As for our creative nonfiction competition, we offer you a similar challenge: to write about a true story in not more than 500 words, with ‘secrets’ as a key element.
+As for our creative nonfiction competition, we offer you a similar challenge: to write about a true story in not more than 500 words, with ‘power’ as a key element.
 Your story can be in the form of memoir, profile, literary journalism, personal essay, travel (and remember, award-winning travel articles don't have to be about exotic destinations, it could be about your own hometown), food or any creative nonfiction category you prefer.

 As you write your story, remember to keep in mind three important guidelines: